KOCTIK/vue-project/README.md

 # vue-project

-It's an application for managing space tourist flights.
+## an application for managing space tourist flights

-Functionalities
+### Functionalities
-1. Tourist management
+** 1. Tourist management **
           a.
 List of tourists
           b.
 Adding a tourist
           c.
 Removing a tourist
           d.
 Editiing a tourist
-                    i.
-Adding a flight (selection from existing flights, take into consideration the number of seats) ii.
-Removing the flight
+                    - Adding a flight (selection from existing flights, take into consideration the number of seats)
+                    - Removing the flight
 2. Flight management
           a.
 List of flights
           b.
 Adding a flight